Send xAPI Statements

 Users can only send statements where they are the actor (or have delegated authority).

 Users can typically only read statements where they are the actor.
-The DID in your JWT (X-VP
+The DID in your JWT (

 Error Handling: Always check response statuses and handle potential errors from the API or network issues.

-Delegated Access: For scenarios where another party needs to read statements, LearnCloud supports a delegated access mechanism using Verifiable Credentials.
-(See Advanced Topics: Delegated Access for more info).
+Delegated Access: For scenarios where another party needs to read or write statements on behalf of a user, LearnCloud supports a delegated access mechanism using Verifiable Credentials.
+(See Delegated Access for more info).

 Congratulations!
 You've now seen how to send and read basic xAPI statements with LearnCloud.